 The morning sun rises slowly as the colors of the sky change on the white puffy clouds that streamline the horizon.
 I am astonished every morning I get up, drink my coffee, and watch the wonder of God's creation come to life again and again, morning after morning.

-Then I stop and think to myself, "Do I love God because He is good, kind, loving, and because He is who He is, or do I love God because He is good to ME?”
+"God, thank You for creating such a beauty for us.
+Thank You for all You do for us.”
+Then I stop and think, "Do I love God because He is good, kind, loving, and because He is who He is, or do I love God because He is good to ME?”

-If I love God just because He is good to me, then I am simply using God for my gain and/or purposes.
-But, if I love God simply because of who He is, then I am not looking to gain anything from Him.
+If I love God just because He is good to me then I am simply using God for my gain and/or purposes.
+But if I love God simply because of who He is then I am not looking to gain anything from Him.
 Do I gain anything from the relationship?
 Absolutely, yes.
 But what I gain is not the motivation for the relationship.
 I am drawn to Him because of who He is, not what He can do.

 Does God NEED my love?
 No!
 Does God WANT my love?
 Yes.
 A thousand times, yes!
 That makes all the difference in the world.
 I am wanted, not just needed.

 Oswald Chambers once said, "Jesus never estimated His life along the line of the greatest use.
 God puts His saints where they will glorify Him."
-So, the next time someone "ticks you off”, makes you mad, or hurts you with their words or actions, or their "usefulness" comes to an end, remember to love them for who they are and not for what they can do.
+So, the next time someone "ticks" you off, makes you mad, hurts you with their words or actions, or their "usefulness" comes to an end, remember to love them for who they are, not for what they can do.
 We give love.
 We don't make people earn it.